 Yet, it takes multiple efforts and deep scientific knowledge of the technique, the tissue, and the target protein to discriminate false positives.

 Good immunohistochemical staining is achieved when a sufficient quantity of primary antibody penetrates the sample to bind its related antigenic target with high specificity.
 However, in most cases, the same physiochemical forces that govern specific antibody-antigen interactions, such as hydrophobic interactions, ionic interactions, and hydrogen binding, also contribute to non-specific binding and other artifacts.

-Commons artifacts in IHC include non-specific binding, high background, overstaining, or too weak staining.
+Commons artifacts in immunohistochemistry include non-specific binding, high background, overstaining, or too-weak staining.

-Weak staining could be defined as staining of moderate-intensity present in no more than 10% or less of cells.
+Weak staining could be defined as a staining of moderate intensity present in no more than 10% of cells.

-Overstaining (also high background) occurs once the level of background staining becomes so high that it obscures important features and structures of the tissue.
+Overstaining (high background) occurs when the level of background becomes so high that it obscures important features and structures of the tissue.

 Nonspecific binding refers to the binding of the antibody, either the primary or the secondary antibody, to something else in the tissue than its designated target, such as other proteins or different epitopes in the target protein.

 Immunohistochemistry troubleshooting: how do I solve my case?